 The majority of open distributed applications are based on the client-server communication model.
 This means that client or application process accessing and using server as remote file system.
 A single server process supports access requests from a distributed community of clients concurrently.
-Part of the control system could be a multidrive system as a basic concept with the number of different possibilities to solve particular engineering problems.
-Direct integration of variable speed drives into the overall process control system by way of control network and fieldbuses brings about a number of advantages, such as simplified connections, consistent operator supervision or control and improved application program legibility.
-In distributed multidrive systems, several application controllers are interconnected by fast sub-local communication link where each drive is used as separate node.
+Part of the control system could be a multidrive system as a basic concept with the number of different possibilities to solve problems. particular engineering Direct integration of variable speed drives into the overall process control system by way of fieldbuses brings about a number of advantages, such as simplified connections, consistent operator supervision or control and improved application program legibility.
+In distributed multidrive systems. several application controllers are interconnected by fast sub-local communication link where each drive is used as separate node.
 Common control functions are distributed to separate nodes by the use of digital communication.
 The application controller takes care of the specific control functions a basically, it could be a single board controller with all software and hardware facilities needed for a single or multidrive systems.
 The functions of the drive controller are independent whether a DC or AC drive applications are used.
 Principally, drive controller is not locally programmable and operation modes and other functions are selected by fixed set of parameters.
 These parameters are "visible" by overriding system.
-The drive controller is normally equipped with speed measurement facilities, and could be defined as controller with either torque or speed controlled outer loop (torque or speed control mode).
+The drive controller is normally equipped with speed measurement facilities, and could be defined either as torque or speed controlled section.
 Torque reference is used when speed control is located in the application controller or when the drive controller is used in the torque control mode.
-Communication to the overriding systems is possible through the use of optional communication boards [3].
+Communication to the overriding systems is possible through the use of optional communication boards[3].
 To ensure the high performance, reliability, and availability required for mentioned drive control, a suitable fast control network should be used.